jgperrin/net.jgp.books.spark.ch02/README.md

 The `CsvToDatabaseApp` application does the following:

- 1. It acquires a session (a `SparkSession`).
+ 1. The app acquires a session (a `SparkSession`).
- 1. It asks Spark to load (ingest) a dataset in CSV format.
+ 1. It then asks Spark to load (ingest) a dataset in CSV format.
  1. Spark performs a small transformation.
- 1. Spark stores the result in a database, in this example it is PostgreSQL.
+ 1. Spark stores the result in a database, in this example, it is PostgreSQL.

 ### Lab \#110